 The IT team should call the attention of the employees and educate them about the attack or infection.

-The company should immediately inform their affected employees about the cyber-attack when a company gets hacked.
+The company should immediately inform their affected employees about the cyber-attack.
 Human error can serve as the root cause of a breach and it can also definitely worsen a crisis.
 Employees need to learn how to act during such a situation in order to minimize and prevent further damage.
 For example, if the source of the threat is a phishing email, IT staff should immediately inform employees not to click or open a particular message to avoid any malware from spilling onto more computers.

 Use security systems to track potential malicious assets.

-How To Handle The Aftermath Of A Cyber hack Attack
+How To Handle The Aftermath Of A Cyber Attack

-Once a breach or an incident response teams will will be helping the company by try to resolve the issue in 30 days or less.
+Once a breach or an attack happens, the company should try to resolve the issue in 30 days or less.
 During that time, the team should follow these steps in order to mitigate against all forms of damage:

 Convene the Incident Response Team